sebastian2510/Smiley/Logbook.md

 We set up a Github Project as our management tool, created the repository and added the broken down tasks to the board that were then allocated in the team.

-Development environement, required libraries, interfaces/types and physical product was designed and hardware was initially tested to ensure expected behaviour
+Development environement, required libraries, interfaces/types and physical product was designed first in Wokwi (\*\* check image in bottom) and then later on actual hardware that was then tested to ensure expected behaviour

 ### Development start